mwvgroup/Surface-Brightness/README.md

 1. The error propagation in the photometry script is not correct.
 I believe all other calculations to be fine.

-2. A readme file for the photometry script is on its way
+2. A readme file for the photometry script is on its way, and will be written up formally once the photometry script is finished completly.